Carrollwood Village, Florida: Carrollwood Country Club

 Along with the development of the housing community was the development of a 27-hole golf course, the Carrollwood Village Golf and Country Club.
 This course entertained some Senior PGA tournaments in the 1980s.
 The club changed names three times - first to the Country Club of Carrollwood in 2001, then to Emerald Greens Golf Resort & Country Club in 2003, then to Carrollwood Country Club in 2013.
 As Emerald Greens, all holes on the course were renovated or redesigned, a new club house and recreation center were built, along with Condos, Vacation Villas, resurfaced tennis courts and a new pool area.
 The name changed to Carrollwood Country Club to preserve the original history of the club, opening in the 1970s.

 Transportation

 Some of the major roads serving the community are Dale Mabry Highway, Turner Road, Gunn Highway, and Ehrlich Road.

 Education

 The community of Carrollwood Village is served by Hillsborough County Schools.
+High school students attend Gaither High School.

+Parks

+Carrollwood Village Park has a playground, splash pad, dog park, and skatepark.
+There are also various activities such as fitness classes and fishing contests.
+The park has more than 300 trees from countries around the world, including trees native to Florida, flowering trees, conifers, and palms.